1. Cognitive Biases

 At a higher cognitive level (for example, in memorizing and recognizing), we encounter cognitive biases.
 For example, we memorize faces in the context in which we encounter them.
 If, for example, I only ever see the local baker in the bakery, we may well struggle to recognize each other if we meet by chance on vacation.
 This is a cognitive bias.

-Yet, there is an area in which metacognition does manage to correct certain biases: the sphere of social cognition.
+Yet, there is an area in which metacognition does manage to correct certain common cognitive biases: the sphere of social cognition.
 For example, our cognitive system tends to produce overgeneralizations, which is how social stereotypes are born.
 The idea that “women are kinder than men” is a social stereotype.